Sara-Tucker/python-notes/loops.md

 ## Loops
 for: When you know when to stop looping.
-That's because you know it will loop until every item has been iterated over.<br>
+That's because you know it will loop until every item has been iterated over.

 while: When you don't know how many times you'll need to loop or when to stop looping.

 <br>